neondatabase/website/content/docs/guides/polyscale.md

 enableTableOfContents: true
 ---

 [PolyScale](https://docs.polyscale.ai/) allows you to easily distribute and cache your data globally through its low-latency edge network, enabling speedy access to your data from anywhere in the world.
 A PolyScale cache can reduce load on your database and automatically improve slow query performance while offering a simple alternative to cross-regional replication.
-No coding or infrastructure chnages are required to use PolyScale.
+No coding or infrastructure changes are required to use PolyScale.

 Adding the PolyScale integration to your Neon project automatically creates a global cache.
 It also provides a PolyScale connection string, which you can use in your application as a direct replacement for the Neon connection string.